 Harry Gugger is Principal of Harry Gugger Studio based in Basel, Switzerland.

-He is also Professor for Architectural & Urban Design at the Swiss Federal Institute of Technology (EPFL) in Lausanne, Switzerland, and a member of the Board and the Academic Committee of the LafargeHolcim Foundation.
+He is also Professor Emeritus for Architectural & Urban Design at the Swiss Federal Institute of Technology (EPFL) in Lausanne, Switzerland.

 He founded Harry Gugger Studio in 2010.
-The studio develops projects spanning a wide range of scales, with an emphasis on urban studies.
-In these projects he incorporates research findings of his professorship at the EPFL where he was appointed tenured professor in 2005.
-At the EPFL he directs the Laboratory Basel (laba), dedicated to territorial, urban and architectural design.
-The laboratory was in charge of the National Participation of Bahrain “Reclaim” at the Venice Architecture Biennale 2010 winning the Golden Lion award.
+The studio develops projects spanning a wide range of scales, with an emphasis on urban studies including research findings of his professorship at the EPFL where he was appointed tenured professor in 2005.
+At the EPFL he directed the Laboratory Basel (laba), dedicated to territorial, urban and architectural design until he retired in 2020.
+The laboratory was in charge of the national participation of Bahrain “Reclaim” at the Venice Architecture Biennale 2010 winning the Golden Lion award.

-He commenced a 19-year collaboration with Herzog & de Meuron (HdeM) in 1990 when he was their assistant at the summer school in Karlsruhe, Germany.
+He commenced a 19-year collaboration with Herzog & de Meuron (HdeM) in 1990 when he was an assistant at their summer school in Karlsruhe, Germany.
 He was a partner of the firm (1991-2009): his last projects at HdeM included CaixaForum, Madrid (2001-08) and the Tate Modern Extension, London (2004-15).
-Harry Gugger’s design for the Laban Dance Centre in London (1998-2003) was awarded the RIBA Stirling Prize 2003, and he received the Swiss Art Award Prix Meret Oppenheim 2004.
+His design for the Laban Dance Centre in London (1998-2003) was awarded the RIBA Stirling Prize 2003, and he received the Swiss Art Award Prix Meret Oppenheim 2004.

 Harry Gugger started his professional career as a toolmaker’s apprentice (1973-77).
 He studied architecture at the Swiss Federal Institute of Technology (ETH Zurich) with Flora Ruchat and at Columbia University, New York with Tadao Ando (1984-89).
 He was visiting professor at the Hochschule für Architektur und Bauwesen in Weimar, Germany in 1994, and an External Examiner at the AA School of Architecture in London (2000-06).